brunj7/camels-data/README.md

 We developped an R package [`CamelsQuery`](https://github.com/brunj7/CamelsQuery) to ease the query of the CAMELS data using HUC8 identifier of the basins / streamgauges.
 With also added wrapper functions around the `dataRetrieval package` from USGS to query for chemistry data.

+This repository gather analytical scripts used for data analaysis relying on the CamelsQuery